Miss America: 2017–2022 (Miss America 2.0 Era)

 On September 5, 2018, Fox Rothschild LLP, a law firm based in Philadelphia, Pennsylvania, filed a breach-of-contract suit against the MAO for failing to pay nearly $100,000 for legal services.
 Court fillings from October 26, 2018, ordered MAO to pay Fox Rothschild LLP $98,206.90 with interest for their unpaid legal bills.
 The Miss America Organization reported in December 2018 that a settlement had been made with Fox Rothschild LLP.
 From 2011 to 2016 (with the exception of 2014), MAO's tax fillings reveal that the organization was operating with a negative net income.

 In the fall of 2018, MAO terminated licenses from Florida, Georgia, New Jersey, New York, Pennsylvania, Tennessee, and West Virginia.
 The leadership of the Miss Colorado organization quit in protest.
 With license termination the state organization cannot "claim to be affiliated with the Miss America Organization and must...turn over bank accounts with scholarship money to the national organization."
 On December 22, 2018; MAO awarded the license for the Miss Georgia organization to Trina Pruitt.
 On December 26, 2018; MAO also reinstated the license for the Miss New Jersey organization for one year, contingent on leadership changes and recruitment of new sponsors and board members.

 In December 2018, state organizations from Georgia, Pennsylvania, Tennessee, and West Virginia, along with Jennifer Vaden Barth (former titleholder and former MAO board member), filed a lawsuit requesting the actions of Carlson and Hopper be voided, citing an "illegal and bad-faith takeover of the MAO, beginning in January 2018."
-The court date for this suit is set for January 25, 2019.
+The court date for this suit was set for January 25, 2019.

 On June 5, 2019, Miss South Dakota 1997 and former South Dakota Secretary of State, Shantel Krebs, was unanimously elected to chairwoman of the Miss America Organization Board of Directors, succeeding Carlson.
 Krebs had been a member of the organization's board since October 2018.
 Carlson will "remain involved as an advisor to the Miss America Organization Board."

 In Summer 2019, Miss America announced the contest would move out of Atlantic City.
-The December 19, 2019 event took place at Mohegan Sun in Uncasville, Connecticut.
+The December 19, 2019, event took place at Mohegan Sun in Uncasville, Connecticut.
 The broadcast moved from ABC to NBC, and was live streamed for the first time.
 On May 8, 2020, the organization announced its next competition, originally slated for December 2020, was postponed due to the COVID-19 pandemic.
-The postponement will also include revised eligibility to be coordinated with state qualifying organizations to allow competitors who would usually age out to remain in consideration.
+The postponement will also include revised eligibility to be coordinated with state qualifying organizations to allow competitors who would usually age out to remain in consideration and ultimately there was no Miss America 2021 pageant and Miss America 2022 was held on December 17, 2021.